-Management is currently evaluating the potential impact of the Coronavirus disease 2019 (COVID-19) that occurred subsequent to year end, particularly on the valuation of the Trust Fund's Investments.
+Management is currently evaluating the potential impact of the coronavirus disease 2019 (COVID-19), particularly on the valuation of the Trust Fund's Investments.
 This disease was declared a pandemic by the World Health Organization on March 11, 2020.
-The extent of the impact on the financial position and performance of the Trust Fund depends on future developments, including but not limited to,
+The extent of the impact on the financial position and performance of the Trust Fund depends on future developments, including but not limited to:

-- (i) the duration and spread of the outbreak, - (ii) the extent of restrictions and advisories, and - (iii) the effects on the regional and global financial and economic markets, all of which are highly uncertain and cannot be predicted.
+- (i) the duration and spread of the outbreak; - (ii) the extent of restrictions and advisories; and - (iii) the effects on the regional and global financial and economic markets, all of which are highly uncertain and cannot be predicted.